SECOND DRAFT: DO NOT COPY OR CITE WITHOUT PERMISSION FROM THE AUTHOR. COMMENTS WELCOME!

 (7) There is a necessary being.

-This brings me to my first criticism of premise (3).
-For unless one has adequate specialized training in the relevant scientific fields, one will likely not be competent to evaluate the evidence for this claim on one’s own.
-I take it that this applies to most of us; we must therefore defer to the relevant experts.
-But the problem is that there is significant divergence of opinion among the experts on this issue, as there is no consensus among them that our universe had an absolute beginning in a singularity.
+But perhaps Rasmussen need not appeal to armchair considerations of modal epistemology and thought experiments to justify premise (3).
+For he might say that we can appeal to scientific confirmation of the beginning of all concrete particulars in the singularity described in standard models of the Big Bang theory of the origin of our universe.
+This is at least hinted at in his assertion that, "...we can imagine a beginning to the existence of contingent bits of matter as they explode out of an initial singularity" .
+This brings me to my third and final criticism of premise (3), for unless one is an expert in the relevant scientific fields, one will likely not be competent to evaluate the evidence for this claim on one’s own.
+I take it that that applies to most of us.
+We must therefore defer to the relevant experts.
+But the problem is that there is significant divergence of opinion among the experts on this issue, as there is no consensus among them that our universe had an absolute beginning in a singularity

 In conclusion, I have argued that Rasmussen’s new case for a necessary being is unsuccessful.
 The main reason is that it relies on a modal premise that lacks sufficient justification from both armchair and scientific sources.
 Unless Rasmussen can offer such justification, the argument will remain unpersuasive.